CloudCommandos/exercises/infra-in-containers/collab.md

 1. On-demand resource usage

 Cons:
-1. Less secure due to isolation at a higher level
+1. Less secure due to isolation at a higher level (hybrid solution exists to overcome this, e.g. Kata)
 1. Only Containers of the same OS can be hosted on the same server (deployment constrain)
 1. Isolation level constrained by networking requirements